ckan/ckanext-googleanalytics/README.rst

 * Adds Google Analytics Event Tracking to some API calls so that usage of the API can be reported on via Google Analytics.

-* Add Google Analytics Event Tracking function that can be used in any exstension to create your custom events tracking.
+* Add Google Analytics Event Tracking function that can be used in any extension to create your custom events tracking.

   ``ckanext.googleanalytics.plugin._post_analytics``